 - A sudden drop in the incoming traffic and SEO ranking – because of the redirection of your users to other unsolicited websites or search engines like Google suspending or blocking your website from organic traffic.
 To learn more about it check out this guide shared by Malcare.

-- Loss of brand trust and customer loyalty, because of a negative experience with your business.
+- Reducing of brand trust and customer loyalty, because of a negative experience with your business.

 These are only a few of the many ways in which your online business could be impacted.
 Often, the overall business impact of a malware attack on your site could take weeks or even months to recover from.
 So, it makes simple businesses sense to always keep your website free from malware infections.